-For instance, Discover it® Cash Back offers 5 percent back on up to $1,500 in spending on various categories each quarter, after you enroll.
+For instance, Discover it® Cash Back offers 5 percent back on up to $1,500 in spending on various categories each quarter, then 1 percent, after you enroll.
 Chase Freedom also offers 5 percent cash back on up to $1,500 in spending in rotating categories throughout the year.

 You can also use a card to spread out a large expense, says O’Connell, who is in her 30s.
 For example, if you were planning to spend several thousands of dollars in wedding expenses, you might look for a card with a 0 percent intro APR and pay the balance over that period of time, O’Connell says.

 Mary Beth Storjohann, a San Diego-based financial planner who works with millennials and Gen Xers, says she often sees people in their 30s starting businesses.
 Business credit cards such as the Capital One® Spark® Cash for Business and the Ink Business Cash Credit Card can net you cash back on all of your business purchases.

 In your 40s

 Parenthood is a major focus for many people in their 40s.
 You may be saving for your kids to go to college or spending money on children’s activities, says Storjohann.

 Your credit cards can help you save money for college expenses.
 Cards such as the Barclays UPromise World Mastercard and the Fidelity Rewards Visa Signature let you automatically contribute cash back to a 529 College Savings plan for your child.